DevMountain/qa_student_assignments/units/unit_2_engineering/2.12/project2.05.md

    - If changes are needed:
      1. Make the changes to the branch your pull request was created for.
      1. Commit and push them back up.
-1. Once approved, merge your pull request!
+1. Once approved, merge your pull request, and move your Jira task to "Done"!

 Make sure that any of your teammates that might need your changes know, but otherwise, your code is now in `master`!